icanzilb/Languages/0-For-Instructor/3-LabInstructions.markdown

 Following the instructions in this document you will add the following features to the project:

-I. **Reading animations**.
+ * **Reading animations**.
 As of now only the Speaking strip has a special animation applied to it.
 No fair!
 You will add a custom animation also to the Reading strip.

-II. **Interface Builder integration**.
+ * **Interface Builder integration**.
 You will learn how to connect an outlet to a constraint in Interface Builder and use it to access a constraint to animate it.

 # I. Adding a custom animation to the Reading strip